zalf-rdm/zalf-rdm.github.io/src/data_acquisition/soil_management.md

 #### Data Standards for Agricultural Field Experiments and Production

 !!!secondary
-Version 2.0, 2013)
+Version 2.0, 2013
 !!!

 Published by the International Consortium for Agricultural System Applications (ICASA), it was set-up for documenting agricultural field experiments and modeling crop growth and development.
-It is used in the tool of the Decision Support System for Agrotechnology Transfer (DSSAT).
-The format of the data standard is XML and was assessed by the FAO (White et al., 2013).
+It is used in the tool of the Decision Support System for Agrotechnology Transfer ([DSSAT](https://dssat.net/data/standards_v2/)).
+The format of the data standard is XML and was assessed by the FAO (White et al., 2013)[[4]](https://doi.org/10.1016/j.compag.2013.04.003).

 <br>